Shop-specific acts of sustainability per category:

 Prisma aims to reduce food waste in the following ways:

-- By donating food fit for human consumption to the Vantaa Shared Table charity every day.
+• By donating food still fit for human consumption to the Vantaan Yhteinen Pöytä charity every day.

-- By donating food with broken packages still fit for eating to animal organisations.
+• By donating edible food with broken packages via animal welfare organisations.

-- By directing inedible food waste either as biofuel or feed or to biogas production.
+• By directing inedible food waste for biofuel, feed or to biogas production.

-The ResQ app enables you to buy restaurant food with a 30–60% discount and rescue surplus dishes from restaurants and cafés.
-The following shops use ResQ:
+The ResQ App enables you to buy food from the restaurants with 30–60% discount and prevents surplus dishes from restaurants and cafés going to waste.
+The following stores use ResQ App:

 Rental services